What is PowerBridgeNY?

 PowerBridgeNY has three main initiatives:

-The PowerBridgeNY accelerator is for scientists and entrepreneurs seeking to accelerate the commercialization of their cleantech.
-The accelerator helps technologists to determine product-market fit, de-risk their technologies by building early prototypes, and to validate their technology through customer and industry interactions.
-This is done by offering teams up to $150K to conduct 100 Customer Discovery interviews using the NSF I-Corps/Lean LaunchPad methodology and develop a prototype or conduct in-field testing to move the technology closer to commercialization via a startup (preferable) or license.
-During the accelerator, we host a series of events and monthly check-ins using the NSF I-Corps/Lean LaunchPad Methodology as well as subsidize the cost of necessary services, provide industry Mentors, and arrange pro bono office hours with experts in law, finance, grant writing, and more.
+The PowerBridgeNY accelerator is for scientists and entrepreneurs seeking to commercialize their cleantech inventions.
+The accelerator helps technologists determine product-market fit, de-risk their technologies by building early prototypes, and validate their technology through customer and industry interactions.
+Teams use awards of up to $150K to conduct 100 Customer Discovery interviews using the NSF I-Corps/Lean LaunchPad methodology and develop a prototype or conduct in-field testing.
+Teams are encouraged to submit any funded research outcomes for publication in academic journals, as usual.
+During the program, teams also attend a series of events designed to educate them on the basics of founding and operating a startup.
+Finally, teams receive access to industry mentors and subsidized essential startups resources, such as pitch coaching, SBIR/STTR consultants, lawyers, financial advisers, and more.

-Hacking for Energy (H4E), is a graduate-level course that launched in Spring 2017 for students at Columbia University, NYU, and CUNY.
+Hacking for Energy (H4E) is a graduate-level course that launched in Spring 2017 for students at Columbia University, NYU, and CUNY.
 Designed in the vein of Steve Blank’s Hacking for Defense course at Stanford, the purpose of H4E is to tap university talent, match them with real-world energy problems, and seed the next, best entrepreneurs in cleantech.
-H4E is a flipped classroom: graduate students, working in interdisciplinary groups, are given 14 weeks to solve real energy challenges posed by large companies using the Lean LaunchPad entrepreneurship methodology.
-At the end of the course, the student teams present their findings at a public and live streamed event.
-H4E was first taught at Columbia in Spring 2017 and open to Columbia, NYU and CUNY students.
-In Spring 2018, it will be expanded to other universities.
+H4E is a flipped classroom: graduate students working in interdisciplinary groups use the Lean LaunchPad entrepreneurship methodology to solve real energy challenges posed by large companies.
+At the end of the course during the 14 week semester.
+The students work closely with their Industry Host and speak with many other industry professionals to understand the context and importance of the problem before beginning to develop a solution.
 Learn more about Hacking for Energy on its website.